 Convalescent plasma programme

-We are leading a programme to collect plasma to help with national clinical trials.
+We are leading a programme to collect plasma for transfusion to COVID-19 patients.

 Plasma from people who have recovered from COVID-19 may save the lives of people who are still ill.